Dev-Khant/Encoder-Decoder/README.md

-# Language translation of English to German with the help of Encoder Decoder.
+# Language translation of English to German.

+Used Encoder-Decoder architecture.